simonmichael/hledger_site/src/sponsor.md

 ### Other

-You can donate directly to specific contributors, eg by paypal to their email address.
+You can donate directly to [specific contributors](CREDITS.md), eg by paypal to their email address.
-Or offer bounties, in the issue tracker.
+Or offer bounties in the issue tracker.
 Or propose a paid project or consulting work.

 ## Sponsors